keboola/connection-docs/components/extractors/database/postgresql/index.md

 #### Automatic publication creation

-**NOTE** that in order to create a PostgreSQL publication, it must run as a user that has the following privileges:
+***Note:** To create a PostgreSQL publication, the connector must run as a user with the following privileges:*

-- Replication privileges in the database to add the table to a publication.
+- Replication privileges on the database to add tables to a publication.
 - `CREATE` privileges on the database to add publications.
-- `SELECT` privileges on the tables to copy the initial table data.
-Table owners automatically have `SELECT` permission for the table.
+- `SELECT` privileges on the tables to copy the initial data.
+Table owners automatically have `SELECT` permission.

-Set the connectors `Publication Auto Create Mode` to one of the following modes:
+Set the connector's `Publication Auto Create Mode` to one of the following options:

 **`all_tables`**

-In this mode, [the user must be a super user](https://www.postgresql.org/docs/current/logical-replication-security.html?t#:~:text=To%20add%20all%20tables%20in%20schema%20to%20a%20publication%2C%20the%20user%20must%20be%20a%20superuser.) add all tables to the publication.
+In this mode, [the user must be a superuser](https://www.postgresql.org/docs/current/logical-replication-security.html?t#:~:text=To%20add%20all%20tables%20in%20schema%20to%20a%20publication%2C%20the%20user%20must%20be%20a%20superuser.) to add all tables to the publication.

-If a publication does not exist, the connector creates a publication for all tables in the database from which the connector captures changes.

-The connector runs the following SQL command to create a publication: `CREATE PUBLICATION <publication_name> FOR ALL TABLES;`
+If a publication does not exist, the connector creates a publication for all tables in the database from which the connector captures changes, using the following SQL command: `CREATE PUBLICATION <publication_name> FOR ALL TABLES;`

 **`filtered`**

-To add tables to a publication, the user must be an owner of the table.
-But because the source table already exists, you need a mechanism to share ownership with the original owner.
-To enable shared ownership, you create a PostgreSQL replication group, and then add the existing table owner and the replication user to the group.
+To add tables to a publication, the user must be the table owner.
+If the source table already exists, you need a mechanism to share ownership with the original owner.
+To enable shared ownership, create a PostgreSQL replication group and add both the original table owner and the replication user to the group.

 **Procedure**